-A fourth generation artist and maker, Paulus currently lives and works in Somerset, England.
-She is a specialist visiting tutor across the UK, Europe, USA and Canada, a former exhibiting member of the 62 Group of textile artists and she is on the Crafts Councils Selected Index of Makers.
-Her work is represented in the collection of the World Museum (Amsterdam), and private collections in the USA, Canada and the UK.
+Born and raised in the Netherlands, Paulus currently lives and works in Somerset, England.
+She is a specialist visiting tutor across the UK, Europe, the USA, and Canada.
+A trained coach, she is widely respected for her ability to combine rigorous technical instruction with a sensitive and intuitive approach to guiding others through their creative processes, and many of her students continue to work with her over extended periods.
+Paulus is a former exhibiting member of the 62 Group of Textile Artists and is listed on the Crafts Council’s Selected Index of Makers.
+Her work is held in the collection of the Wereldmuseum (Amsterdam) and in private collections in the USA, Canada, and the UK.

 A CV is available on request.